Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Introduction

-We particularly focus on the case both level problems are defined by expensive black-box functions.
-Most of BO studies for bilevel optimization consider applying BO only to the upper-level problem \citep[e.g.,][]{kieffer2017bayesian,dogan2023bilevel} as pointed out by \citep{chew2025bilbo}.
-Typically, under a selected query for the upper-level problem, repeated queries to the lower-level problem is required, and further, the gradient of the lower-level problem is often assumed \citep[e.g.,][]{fu2024convergence}. \citet{islam2018efficient} and \citet{wang2021comparing} consider BO in both levels, but repeated queries on lower-level is still required.
-These approaches are not fully suitable when both levels are expensive black-boxes in which the gradient is not available.
-On the other hand, recently a few methods without those limitations have also been studied. \citet{ekmekcioglu2024bayesian} combine the Thompson sampling on the upper-level query and a knowledge gradient-based extension of multi-task BO on the lower-level, but the theoretical justification for the combination of these two different criteria has not been revealed.
+On the other hand, recently a few methods have been studied for the both level expensive setting. \citet{ekmekcioglu2024bayesian} combine the Thompson sampling on the upper-level query and a knowledge gradient-based extension of multi-task BO on the lower-level, but a rationale behind the combination of two different criteria has not been revealed.
 Further, \citet{chew2025bilbo} propose the well-known GP upper confidence bound (UCB) based approach to bilevel BO, called BILBO.
 Although BILBO has a theoretical regret guarantee, in general, the performance of GP-UCB based methods depend on the selection of the balancing parameter of the exploitation and exploration, because the theoretically recommended value often does not provide the best performance \citep{Srinivas2010-Gaussian}.